Safeguarding and Child Protection Policies

 We have safer recruitment procedures in place, as well as a range of policies and procedures to ensure that your child is safe while at school – www.inclusiveschoolstrust.co.uk/key-documents-and-policies/.

-We have three Designated Safeguarding Leads: Mrs Westall, Headteacher; Mr Tolson, Deputy Headteacher; and Miss Wood, EYFS lead We also have a designated Safeguarding Trustee who monitors our safeguarding and child protection processes along with other schools in the Trust.
+We have four Designated Safeguarding Leads: Mrs Westall, Headteacher; Mr Tolson, Deputy Headteacher; Miss Balachandre, Assistant Headteacher and Miss Wood Nursery Teacher.
+We also have a designated Safeguarding Trustee who monitors our safeguarding and child protection processes along with other schools in the Trust.

 If you have any questions regarding the safety of a child during term time please contact one of the designated safeguarding leads via the school office.